Georgia's Online Cancer Information Center

 What is a Patient Navigator?

 The National Cancer Institute (NCI) defines a patient navigator as a person who helps guide a patient through the healthcare system.
 This includes help going through the screening, diagnosis, treatment, and follow-up of a medical condition, such as cancer.
 A patient navigator helps patients communicate with their healthcare providers so they get the information they need to make decisions about their health care.
-Patient navigators may also help patients set up appointments for doctor visits and medical tests and get financial, legal, and social support.
+Patient navigators may also help patients set up appointments for doctor visits, medical tests and assist with basic needs.
 They may also work with insurance companies, employers, case managers, lawyers, and others who may have an effect on a patient’s healthcare needs.
-Patient navigators can also be called patient advocates.

 Background

 Cancer Patient Navigators of Georgia (CPNG) was established in 2009 and is co-sponsored by Georgia CORE and the Georgia Society of Clinical Oncology (GASCO).
 Georgia is one of the first states in the country to form a statewide multi-disciplinary organization for cancer patient navigators.
-Cancer Patient Navigators of Georgia (CPNG) is comprised of individuals who serve people with all types of cancer, at all stages, in all types of settings.
-CPNG members have a diversity of education and training, but a shared mission: to connect, educate and share best practices among patient navigators in Georgia, as well as successfully reduce barriers and increase access to cancer-related services.
-CPNG became a Local Navigator Network (LNN) of The Academy of Oncology Nurse & Patient Navigators (AONN+) in 2019 and is the first in Georgia to become an LNN.
+CPNG is comprised of individuals who have a variety of education and training and serve people with all types of cancer, at all stages, in all types of settings.
+It became a Local Navigator Network of The Academy of Oncology Nurse & Patient Navigators in 2019 and is the first in Georgia to become an LNN.

 Mission

-Our mission is to connect, educate and share best practices among patient navigators in Georgia so that together we can successfully reduce barriers and increase access to services specifically related to cancer
+Our mission is to connect, educate and share best practices among patient navigators in Georgia.

 Vision